HELOOOM/Todo/index.md

 ```

 - ### load content
-this function load the content of each listview from the save
+this function load the content of each listview using `QStringList` (Todaytasks,Finishedtasks,Pendingtasks)

 ```c++
 void taskmanager::loadContent(QFile *filename){